 In their first year as a band, Aerials headlined three east coast tours in support of their singles ‘Silhouettes’, ‘Black & Blue’ and ‘Patient Parades’.
-All three tracks received rotation on Triple J Unearthed radio and got extensive spins on community radio stations around the country.
+All three tracks received rotation on Triple J Unearthed radio and extensive spins on community radio stations around the country.
 Holding strong to the DIY motto, the accompanying music videos were hands-on affairs which resulted in experimentation with projectors in fast cars, destruction of countless items of furniture and a couple of brushes with law enforcement.

 The debut EP dropped in 2013, supported by a massive run of 15 sweaty shows all the way from Cairns to Adelaide.
-With Forrester Savell (Karnivool/Dead Letter Circus) manning the desk, lead single ‘Firefights’ is a rock anthem in rave territory which earned them a Highly Commended Award from Queensland Music and a headline slot at Bigsound.
+With Forrester Savell (Karnivool/Dead Letter Circus) manning the desk, lead single ‘Firefights’ is a rock anthem in rave territory, which earned them a Highly Commended Award from Queensland Music and a headline slot at Bigsound.

 2014 was a break from the road, but a breakthrough as a band, following a week together in the wilderness to pen new material.
-A contradiction to the environment, the forthcoming EP is a collection of chaotic but cohesive pop with synthesized riffery and crunching beats, laced with the soaring and commanding croons of vocalist, Jackson Walkden-Brown.
-The EP’s teaser track ‘Symptoms’ received another Highly Commended Award from Queensland Music in the Rock category.
+A contradiction to the environment, the new EP is a collection of chaotic but cohesive pop with synthesized riffery and crunching beats, laced with the soaring and commanding croons of vocalist, Jackson Walkden-Brown.
+The track ‘Symptoms’ received another Highly Commended Award from Queensland Music in the Rock category.